subyoung/Segmentation_UKB/README.md

 <!-- PREREQUISTIES -->
 ### Prerequisites

-To use the tool on Jhpce server, make sure you have the Jhpce account and have the access to the data.
+To use the tool on JHPCE server, make sure you have the JHPCE account and have the access to the data.

 <!-- INSTALLATION -->
 ### Installation

-_Below is the instruction how you can set up the environment and install the tool in Jhpce server.
+_Below is the instruction how you can set up the environment and install the tool in JHPCE server.
 The instruction is based on integrated version_

 #### Method 1
 1. Clone the repo in your local machine